2019 1

 2016 was a sensual wine with splendid concentration, complexity, structure, and length.
 93-94p.

 2015 left me thinking that something was missing from the wine.
-Not a typical 2015, imho and maybe in a very awkward phase.
+It's not a typical 2015, in my humble opinion, and maybe it's very awkward phase.
 No rating.

 2012 was very seductive, with tasty polished fruit and silky tannin.
 To enjoy now.
 89p.